Background pattern

 • difficulty breathing

-If you take Competact with other diabetes medications, you are more likely to have your blood sugar level drop below the normal limit (hypoglycemia).
-If you experience symptoms of hypoglycemia, such as weakness, dizziness, increased sweating, rapid heartbeat, visual disturbances, or difficulty concentrating, take something sweet to raise your blood sugar levels.
-Consult your doctor or pharmacist if you are unsure how to recognize these symptoms.
-It is recommended that you carry sugar cubes, candies, cookies, or fruit juice with you.
+If you take Competact with other diabetes medications, it is more likely that your blood sugar level may drop below normal (hypoglycemia).
+If you experience symptoms of hypoglycemia, such as weakness, dizziness, increased sweating, rapid heartbeat, vision changes, or difficulty concentrating, take some sugar to raise your blood sugar levels.
+Consult your doctor or pharmacist if you are unsure how to recognize such symptoms.
+It is recommended that you carry glucose tablets, sweets, biscuits, or some sugary fruit juice with you.

-There has been an increased number of bone fractures in patients, particularly in women taking pioglitazone.
+A higher number of bone fractures has been observed in patients, particularly in women taking pioglitazone.
 Your doctor will take this into account when treating your diabetes.

-Not recommended for children and adolescents under 18 years old.
+Competact is not recommended for children and adolescents under 18 years of age.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
 You may need more frequent blood glucose and kidney function tests, or your doctor may need to adjust the dose of Competact.
 It is especially important to mention the following:

 • rifampicin (used to treat tuberculosis and other infections)